nmfs-openscapes/2025-nmfs-champions/README.md

 <a align="left" href="https://github.com/nmfs-openscapes/2025-nmfs-champions"><img src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png" width="35px"/></a>

-# 2025 NMFS Champions A
+# 2025 NMFS Champions

-Welcome to the 2025 NMFS Champions A Cohort!
-This is a Cohort for
+Welcome to the 2025 NMFS Champions Program for NOAA Fisheries (National Marine Fisheries Service, NMFS)!
+This is the website for the three NOAA Fisheries Cohorts running concurrently in Fall 2025 with research teams and individuals from across NMFS Centers and Offices.
+To learn more about what to expect
-\[TODO: who is this cohort for?\].
-To learn more about what to expect (the purpose, outcomes, and process of our Cohort) and to browse the open lesson materials, please see the [Champions Program Lesson Series](https://openscapes.github.io/series).
+(the purpose, outcomes, and process of our Cohort) and to browse the open lesson materials, please see the [Champions Program Lesson Series](https://openscapes.github.io/series).